-- Tracking/monitoring consists of directly observing the eligible child, talking with his parents and school staff, conducting any needed assessments and occasional hands-on interaction between the service provider and the eligible child. - Only direct observation and hands-on intervention is Medicaid billable as a service.
-Case colleague or system consultation cannot be billed as a service. - Intervention of an indirect nature that does not directly involve the eligible child and service provider is not billable as a Medicaid health service.
+- Tracking/monitoring consists of directly observing the eligible child, talking with his parents and school staff, conducting any needed assessments and occasional hands-on interaction between the therapist and the eligible child. - Only direct observation and hands-on intervention is Medicaid billable as therapy.
+Case colleague or system consultation cannot be billed as a therapy service. - Intervention on an indirect nature that does not directly involve the eligible child and therapist is not billable as a Medicaid health service.

 Medicaid reimburses only for direct patient contact services billed as units of time.
-With the exception of occupational therapy as required by the Occupational Therapy Practice Act, services provided through an Individualized Education Plan (IEP) or Individualized Family Service Plan (IFSP) do not require a physician's order for reimbursement.
-However, the services must be documented on the IEP or IFSP as the authorization for the service to be paid through the Medicaid Program.
+With the exception of Occupational Therapy as required by the Occupational Therapy Practice Act, services provided through and IEP or IFSP do not require a physician's order for reimbursement.
+However, the services must be documented on the IEP or IFSP as the authorization for the service to be paid through the EPSDT Health Services program.